julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ### Deliverables

-- `copilot/instructions.md`
+- `GitHub Copilot/instructions.md`
 - At least 5 prompt files
 - At least 2 reusable skill files

 ### Evidence to submit

-- Screenshot of `copilot` folder
+- Screenshot of `github` folder
-- Screenshot showing Copilot using one instruction or prompt file
+- Screenshot showing GitHub Copilot using one instruction or prompt file

 ### Approval criteria